-Hunter College maintains a written fire log that records, the date reported, the nature of the fire, date and time of the fire and the general location of any fire that occurs in our on-campus student housing facility.
-The Fire Log is accessible to the public at the Office of Public Safety located on the first floor of the Brookdale Campus.
+Hunter College maintains a fire log that records, the date reported, the nature of the fire, date and time of the fire and the general location of any fire that occurs in our on-campus student housing facility.
+The Fire Log is accessible to the public via the Office of Public Safety's website https://hunter.cuny.edu/public-safety/reports/fire-log/.